Accessibility of Public Transit Services

 4. Miscellaneous Provisions

-If you need help understanding this information or assistance in completing or understanding Mobility forms or policies, wish to request a reasonable accommodation or modification, or need a copy of this document in an alternative format, please contact Mobility Information at 410-764-8181, Toll Free 1-866-743-3682, TTY 410-539-3497, or MD Relay 711.
-You may also contact the Office of Equal Opportunity Compliance Programs at 410-767-3779.
+If you need help understanding this information or assistance in completing or understanding MTA forms or policies, wish to request a reasonable modification, or need a copy of this document in an alternative format, please contact MTA TICC at 410-539-5000, Toll Free 866-743-3682, Maryland Relay, dial 7-1-1 or 800-735-2258.
+You may also contact the Office of Equal Opportunity Compliance Programs at 410-767-3779, for additional assistance.

 People with Disabilities and Seniors Fare Program